 Why are we drawn to stories?

 Why are we drawn to stories, what do they tell us about ourselves?
-This year I am plagued by this question, my core thrills to tell a story, and through these stories of mine I have learned the lessens that have shaped, ... and saved my life.
+This year I am excited by this question, my core longs to tell a story, and through these stories of mine I have learned the lessens that have shaped, ... and saved my life.
 I am motivated to tell my real stories to share the joy of “being out there” or is it “the fun of adventure” or telling them so that others can “feel life filled with the trill of existence”.
 I often search for the “Moral” but maybe the moral of my stories are lessons just learned by me, "A lesson learned the hard way is a lesson learned Forever" ...
 So I hope to tell a new story each month this year, and all my stories have to do with out-door adventure lessons, or "3rd level Fun".

 Fun Divided By 3